Wenxin-Jiang/wenxin-jiang.github.io/_pages/about.md

 # News
+- **April 2026**: I will serve as a PC member for FSE'27 (Research Track)
+- **March 2026**: Our poster "Model Lineage Recovery for AI/ML Supply Chain Security" will be presented at [AIX Summit East](https://ainextgenfoundation.org/aix2026/)!
 - **February 2026**: Our paper "AgentHub: A Research Agenda for Agent Sharing Infrastructure" is accepted to ICSE JAWs'26 with recommendation to journals (TOSEM/TSE) 🎉!
 - **February 2026**: I will serve as a PC member for ICSE'27 (Research Track).
 - **February 2026**: I will serve as a PC member for FSE'26 (Ideas, Visions, and Reflections Track).